 Other variations on the tuxedo theme include a white striped nose and the "masked tuxedo," with white around the chin and nose, or white tips on the nose.
 Another variation infamously called the "Kitler" features a white "mustache."

-- Life Expectancy: About 15 years, but maybe more for indoor cats
+Life Expectancy: About 15 years, but possibly more for indoor cats

 Characteristics of the Tuxedo Cat

 |Amount of Shedding||Varies|

 Cats have color genes that can produce the tuxedo pattern in the right combination.
 Tuxedo cats have the genes to be black.
 They also have the white spotting gene (S) which masks the black color on some parts of the body.
 It does this by preventing the color-producing melanocytes from migrating to those areas.
 The spotting gene produces different grades of white spotting, from 1 to 10.
 Tuxedo cats fall into the low grades from 1 to 4.
 The lower the number, the less white is seen.